28-Year-Old Safety – Denver Broncos

 Shiloh Keo Contract Information:

-Signed by the Broncos in December of 2015.
+Signed a one-year deal with the Broncos in April of 2016.

 To instantly reveal our fantasy analysis of every player – including Shiloh Keo – simply subscribe now.